 I was 19 years old and a college freshman when I met Steve.
 We had been dating a few months when I became pregnant.

-Our counselor explained the adoption process and gave us family profiles of adoptive parents who matched our needs.
+Brooke explained the adoption process and her role.
+She also gave us profiles of adoptive parents who matched our requirements.
+We wanted a couple who had been married for at least 5 years and didn't have other children.
 We fell in love with Elizabeth and Jeremy and couldn’t wait to meet them.
-Our first meeting went well, and we had many shared interests.
+Our first meeting went well, and we realized that we had many shared interests.
 Our relationship with them grew.
 Steve and I felt we had chosen an awesome couple to raise our baby.

 When labor started, I called Elizabeth and Jeremy, and they met Steve and me at the hospital.
-Our son, Jacob, was born, and I was amazed at the miracle of life!
-They were thrilled to be there for his birth and honored us with an entrustment ceremony they had prepared.
+Our son, Jacob, was born, and I was amazed by the miracle of life!
+The adoptive parents were thrilled to be at the birth and honored us with an entrustment ceremony they had prepared.

-I was able to complete my degree, and now I’m working toward my nursing degree.
+Although the first few months were particularly difficult, I was able to return to school and complete the requirements for my Bachelors Degree.
+I’m working toward my nursing degree now, but still have two more years of school remaining.
 Steve and I are no longer in a relationship, but we visit with Jacob, Elizabeth, and Jeremy regularly.
-Every time I see Jacob’s smiling face I am reassured that I made the right decision in choosing adoption.
+Every time I see Jacob’s smiling face I am reassured that I made the right decision.